About

 Our staff is familiar with each of our artists’ work, and can provide you with information about their careers, their techniques and their unique approaches to making art.
 We are committed to the tradition of nurturing and developing the careers of local and regional artists.
 We are confident in the aesthetic, integrity and craftsmanship of the artwork we represent and sell only the highest quality artwork.
 Enthusiastic about art and our artists, we enjoy sharing our appreciation of art with gallery visitors.

-Sally Johnson has been the director of Groveland Gallery since 1983.
-She curates gallery exhibitions, selects artists for representation at the gallery, and works with clients to develop collections.
-In addition to her role as director of Groveland Gallery, she has acted as the consultant for numerous corporate collections.
+Senior Consultant Sally Johnson served as the director of Groveland Gallery from 1983 to 2023.
 Sally is actively involved in the Twin Cities art community and is a frequent advisor and guest curator to various arts organizations, colleges, and art centers throughout the region.
+Sally is available for appraisals, art consulting, and special acquisitions.